scrosa22/hw09-README-generator/completed/README.md

   [![License: MIT](https://img.shields.io/badge/license-MIT-green)]

   # Title
-  ReadMe Generator
+  README Generator
   ## Description
-  this app was created to provide the user with a completed readme by following a simple prompt
+  This is created to provide the user with a completed REDME by following simple promts

   ## Table of Contents
   -[Installation](#installation)